The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 Compatibility with Families

-As mentioned they are great with individuals in their family, children included if they have grown up with them (ideally older children would be best).
+As mentioned they are great with family members, children too if they have grown up with them (ideally older children would be best).

 However, when it comes to any stranger, they won’t be the most welcoming.